istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 1. Multiple synchronized Istio control planes that have replicated service and routing configurations.

-1. A single Istio control plane that can access and configure all the services in the mesh.
+1. A shared Istio control plane that can access and configure the services in more than one cluster.

-Even within these two topologies, there is more than one way to configure a multicluster service mesh.
+Even with these two approaches, there is more than one way to configure a multicluster service mesh.
+In a large multicluster mesh, a combination of the approaches might even be used.
+For example, two clusters might share a control plane while a third has its own.
 Which approach to use and how to configure it depends on the requirements of the application and on the features and limitations of the underlying cloud deployment platform.